 I have never made this before… but now I’m hooked.
 This traditional style English Cottage Pie is a new family staple especially after a winter like we had this year!The recipe below is a combitnation of a few different takes on the cottage pie, with a few of my own twists through in.
 Hearty, meaty and full of flavor; I hope you’ll try this recipe.
 Continue reading “Cottage Pie, you say?”

 Friday night in the bottom and we were in the mood for something authentic.
 I remembered hearing a lot about this little place over by the 17th Street Farmer’s Market, called “Tio Pablo”.
 A taqueria and tequila bar by acclaimed owner of both Lulu’s and Millie’s, Paul Keevil.
-My husband and I both agreed a… Continue reading Dinner at Tio Pablo!
+My husband and I both agreed a little fine tequila and tacos sounded mighty good!

 I have been off grid for a few months while my hubby heals from surgery and it feels great to finally be updating CookSomething!
 RVA

 What better place to get back into the groove than a cozy, rusticly chic and pleasantly unique café… the Urban Farmhouse Market & Café.
 Continue reading “Brunch at the Urban Farmhouse Market & Café”

 This delicious and rich stuffed chicken makes a wonderful main dish and is complimented by any number of veggies sides.
 The tangy goat cheese blends beautifully with the rich peppery pesto.
 This mixture keeps the chicken breast very juicy and flavors the breast cutlet from within.
 Although this is not an “in a flash” dinner, about an hour and you have a beautifully baked, golden browned dish of deliciousness!
 Continue reading “Pesto and Goat Cheese Stuffed Chicken”

 My go to for any given night is “Tex-Mex”.